balinbob/showt/README.md

 # showt
-CLI tagviewer for audio files, offering a variety of options and formats
+CLI tagviewer for batch audio files, offering a variety of options and formats